jacksonhiIIwaIker/jacksonhiIIwaIker/README.md

 If you **IDENTIFY** as something **HARMFUL** plz dni if you can uhm thanks !!!!! ◝(ᵔᗜᵔ)◜

-**MY FRIENDS** ,, Morning , Arthur , Pastelchocolate , Ryls , R3AL1TY , Meepcat , Inversaldamage 💝
+**MY CLOSE FRIENDS IG?** ,, Morning , Arthur , Pastelchocolate , Ryls , R3AL1TY , Meepcat , Inversaldamage 💝

 **I DONT** really enjoy socializing with people I barely know unless they ' re one of my friends nor am I good at talking with people in general so